Exporting Documents out of Worldox to a Windows Folder Structure

 Run: %wdcodepath%\wdcopy.exe

-If you need to shorten the Windows folder paths by using the worldox codes instead of descriptions, do this:
+If you need to shorten the Windows folders paths by using the worldox codes instead of descriptions, do this:

 Description: Windows Folder Codes